 Are family or friends welcome?

-Yes of course however the ultrasound room is only small and will only accommodate two extra support people.
+Yes of course however the ultrasound room is only small and will only accommodate one extra support person.
 This will allow your sonographer to focus on producing a thorough examination for you and your baby.

-The scan images will be available to you and your family through the My Film Bag app.
+The scan images will be available to you and your family through the Hamilton My Images app.
 Please ensure the receptionist has your mobile number to access these images.
 If you do not wish to receive these, please let us know.

 Scans are performed either at the Anglesea Imaging Centre/Anglesea Women's Health (Thackeray Street), Rototuna Branch, Te Awamutu, Cambridge, Morrinsville or Mokoia Radiology in Rotorua.